crutkows/FeelsBook/README.md

 # FeelsBook

-This is Assignment 1 for CMPUT301
+This is assignment 1 for CMPUT 301